yugr/rust-slides/materials/materials.md

 - How to avoid bounds checks in Rust without unsafe: https://shnatsel.medium.com/how-to-avoid-bounds-checks-in-rust-without-unsafe-f65e618b4c1e
   * this is oft cited
 - How to avoid bounds checking: https://users.rust-lang.org/t/how-to-avoid-bounds-checking/4433
+  * Status: DONE (5m)
+  * Assignee: yugr
+  * OP asks how to disable bounds checks to measure overhead
+  * People suggest potential fixes in stdlib (added to bounds checking section)
+  * More materials: nothing new
+- Is bound checking the only runtime cost of Rust? https://users.rust-lang.org/t/is-bound-checking-the-only-runtime-cost-of-rust/66661/19
+  * Status: DONE (5m)
+  * Assignee: yugr
+  * OP asks what are the overheads of Rust language
+  * People suggest various issues (UFT8 checks, `Rc`, error checking, etc.) but all known by us
+  * More materials: nothing new

 # Copy elision/NRVO